The Class

 - The Class's director of photography is recorded as Kristjan-Jaak Nuudi[20].

-- The Class's original language of film or TV show is recorded as Estonian[22].
+- The original language of The Class was Estonian[21].

 - The Class's color is recorded as color[22].